a-v-medvedev/mpi-benchmarks/README.md

 ### Setting up the topology options

 The topology and its parameters are defined for each benchmark separately.
-The command line (or equivalent YAML-file) option is: `-BENCH_params`, where `BENHCH` stands for one of short benchmark names: `pt2pt`, `na2a`, `rma_pt2pt`, `allreduce`.
-The parameter value for these options are list on definitions in the form: `keyword=value:keyword=value:...`, where keyword is either `topology` to denote the communication topology, or the parameter names for a selected topology.
+The command line (or equivalent YAML-file) option is: `-BENCH_params`, where `BENHCH` stands for one of the short benchmark names: `pt2pt`, `na2a`, `rma_pt2pt`, `allreduce`.
+The parameter values for these options are the list of definitions in the form: `keyword=value:keyword=value:...`, where the keyword is either `topology` to denote the communication topology or the parameter names for a selected topology.
 For example:

 * Option: `-pt2pt_params topology=ping-pong:stride=1:bidirectional=false` sets up the `ping-pong` pairwise topology for both `sync_pt2pt` and `async_pt2pt` benchmarks, and defines the parameters of it
-* Option: `-allreduce_params topology=split:combination=split:nparts=2` sets up the `split` topology for both `sync_allreduce` and `async_allreduce` bechmarks.
+* Option: `-allreduce_params topology=split:combination=split:nparts=2` sets up the `split` topology for both `sync_allreduce` and `async_allreduce` benchmarks.

 ## Calculation workload options

 The option `-workload_params` controls the background calculation (CPU/GPU load) cycle parameters.
-The syntax for this option is similar to `-BENCH_params` syntax, i.e. has the form: `keyword=value:keyword=value:...`.
+The syntax for this option is similar to the `-BENCH_params` syntax, i.e. has the form: `keyword=value:keyword=value:...`.
 The keywords are:

 * `cpu_calculations` -- `true`/`false`: to run or not the CPU load cycle in `async` versions of benchmarks.
-The CPU load cycle is a simplest small `DGEMM` kernel running is a loop.
-The number of cycles for the loops can be calibrated so that the runtime of the workload cycle could be tuned with 10 usec precision.
+The CPU load cycle is the simplest small `DGEMM` kernel running in a loop.
+The number of cycles for the loops can be calibrated so that the runtime of the workload cycle can be tuned with 10 usec precision.
 * `gpu_calcullations` -- `true`/`false`: to run on not the CUDA kernel with similar DGEMM calculations that may accompany the CPU cycle.
-Is meaningful only when CPU load cycle is switched on.
-The time for this cycle is assumed to be close the CPU load cycle time, but is kept with less precision and can last a little bit more than an expected time.
+Is meaningful only when the CPU load cycle is switched on.
+The time for this cycle is assumed to be close to the CPU load cycle time, but is kept with less precision and can last a little bit more than an expected time.
 It doesn't require a calibration.
-* `cycles_per_10_usec` -- is a calibration parameter, that must be received by previous calibration run.
+* `cycles_per_10_usec` -- is a calibration parameter, that must be received by a previous calibration run.
 * `omit_calc_over_est` -- `true`/`false`: can be used to omit the calculation slowdown impact estimation.
-Is useful when calculation slowdown in async comunication modes is not expected, or we explicitly omit this estimation due to low realibility of it on a specific system (due to uncontrolled CPU frequency changes or similar hardware effects).
+Is useful when calculation slowdown in async communication modes is not expected, or we explicitly omit this estimation due to the low reliability of it on a specific system (due to uncontrolled CPU frequency changes or similar hardware effects).
-* `manual_progress` -- `true`/`false`: in CPU cycle, activate the regular `MPI_Test` function calls to facilitate `manual progress` mode.
+* `manual_progress` -- `true`/`false`: in the CPU cycle, activate the regular `MPI_Test` function calls to facilitate `manual progress` mode.
 * `spin_period` -- in usecs, set the `spin period`, i.e. time distance between sequential `MPI_Test` calls for `manual progress` mode.

 ## CPU load loop calibration

-To precisely estimate the calculation slowdown effects of asynchronios communication progress actions, we need the CPU load cycle calibration to be made in advance.
+To precisely estimate the calculation slowdown effects of asynchronous communication progress actions, we need the CPU load cycle calibration to be made in advance.
 That means, in a "clean" mode, without any artificial progress measures, we have to run the special pseudo-benchmark named `calc_calibration`.
 This can be made only once for each system we plan to make measurements, but we must make sure the results of calibration are reliable.
-Please note, that for many modern HPC systems the CPU load calibration and calculation slowdown measurement is tricky since they utilize some forms of dynamic CPU clock control.
+Please note, that for many modern HPC systems, the CPU load calibration and calculation slowdown measurement is tricky since they utilize some forms of dynamic CPU clock control.
 Only with these options switched off one can get any reliable results from this form of benchmarking!

 The calibration is done like this:

 `IMB-ASYNC calc_calibration`

-In a successfull case, this execution will report the calibration integer constant `cycles_per_10usec`, that must be remebered and put in the `-workload_params` during the actual benchmarking.
+In a successful case, this execution will report the calibration integer constant `cycles_per_10usec`, which must be remembered and put in the `-workload_params` during the actual benchmarking.

 ## Copyright and Licenses